Die Zeiten im Deutschen – Erklärungen und Beispiele

 So, let’s talk about the moods we have seen in the tables above.
 They are a little bit easier to describe, so we will start with them.

 - First, the “Indikativ” is the ‘normal’ and so most commonly used mood used in English as well as in German.
 Well, you simply use it to describe the reality!
 Or just to express it in an easier way: Things which happen, happened, will happen or are expected to happen.

 - Second, you use the “Konjunktiv 1” in indirect or reported speech.
 Mostly, it appears in German news reports.
 Well, this mood is not really of high importance, as you normally don’t use it in written or spoken language.
 By the way, there is no real counterpart in the English language.

-- Third, the “Konjunktiv 2” is the more popular type and can be compared the conditional mood in English language.
+- Third, the “Konjunktiv 2” is the more popular type and can be compared to the conditional mood in the English language.
 Of course, you all know that it describes things that might happen.
 And there is another similarity to the English conditional mood: You can replace the auxiliary verb “would” by a form of “werden” in German.

 - Fourth and last, the “Imperativ” is the form that expresses orders.
 Luckily, you just have to learn the second person form of a verb in present tense and you are done.

-Although “Konjunktiv 1” is not a really important mood, you will have to suffer under his unique attributed in German classes anyway.
+Although “Konjunktiv 1” is not a really important mood, you will have to suffer from it in German classes anyway.
 And as there is no comparison to the English subjunctive or conditional, there is no other way to master this topic than learn and practice.

 The Description of German Tenses

 Die Beschreibung der Zeiten im Deutschen

 Now, let’s come to the most important part of this article.
 So, German tenses are actually quite comparable to the tenses in the English language.
 Nevertheless, there are differences in their use, as already mentioned above.
 So, here are the descriptions of German tenses.